 Still our second favourite Indian restaurant in Penticton, Lachi has been dishing up delicious food for over 10 years.
 The lunch and dinner specials are particularly popular, as are the wonderfully soft naan breads.

-The restaurant has been in the current location since opening but will soon be moving to a larger space just down the street.
-The newly renovated location is bright and modern, offering more capacity and a more upscale dining experience.
+The restaurant recently moved to a new corner location, just down the street.
+This newly renovated space is bright and modern, offering extra capacity and a more upscale dining experience.

 Phone: 778-476-5665